charlesyapai/ORTools_Team_Balancer/README.md

 # Team Balancer — README

-A role-constrained, captain-aware, conflict-avoidant team assignment solver.
-It reads a signups CSV and a YAML config, then assigns players to teams so that:
+A tool that utilizes ORTools, to assigns players to teams so that:

 * Each team has exactly **one player per role** (e.g., roles 1–5).
 * Teams are **balanced by weighted MMR** (optional per-role weights).